Steback/Action-RPG-Demo/bindings/ImGuiFileDialog/dirent/README.md

 where ``d:\dirent`` is the root directory of the Dirent package (containing this README.md and LICENSE file).

-Once CMake is finished, open Visual Studio, load the generated dirent.sln file from the build directory and build the solution.
+Once CMake is finished, open Visual Studio, scriptFile the generated dirent.sln file from the build directory and build the solution.
 Once the build completes, run the example programs from the command prompt as